 - DAn understanding of how to use the MT4 platform offered by AG Markets.

 Metals are particularly sensitive to economic fundamentals.
 For instance, gold is sensitive to the state of the global markets and is traded on the basis of risk-on/risk-off sentiment.
-Silver is an industrial raw materials used in several industries.
+Silver is an industrial raw material used in several industries.
 Its value is a factor of demand and supply in the relevant industries.

 Copper is primarily exported from Australia to China where it is one of the raw materials feeding China’s buzzing industries.
 News about manufacturing, growth (GDP) and industrial sentiment is a major factor affecting this metal.
 Trading metals will test the trader’s knowledge of world economics.
 Therefore, it is only proper that traders who want to trade metals pay attention to the educational materials available on AG Markets.